Anthony Eden: Memoirs

 At the time of his retirement, Eden had been short of money, although he was paid a £100,000 advance for his memoirs by The Times, with any profit over this amount to be split between himself and the newspaper.
-By 1970, they had brought him £185,000 (around £3,000,000 at 2014 prices), leaving him a wealthy man for the first time in his life.
+By 1970 they had brought him £185,000 (around £3,000,000 at 2014 prices), leaving him a wealthy man for the first time in his life.
 Towards the end of his life, he published a personal memoir of his early life, Another World (1976).

 Personal life

 Relationships

 On 5 November 1923, shortly before his election to Parliament, he married Beatrice Beckett, who was then eighteen.
 They had three sons: Simon Gascoigne (1924–1945), Robert, who died fifteen minutes after being born in October 1928, and Nicholas (1930–1985).

 The marriage was not a success, with both parties apparently conducting affairs.
 By the mid-1930s his diaries seldom mention Beatrice.
 The marriage finally broke up under the strain of the loss of their son Simon, who was killed in action with the RAF in Burma in 1945.
 His plane was reported "missing in action" on 23 June and found on 16 July; Eden did not want the news to be public until after the election result on 26 July, to avoid claims of "making political capital" from it.

 Between 1946 and 1950, whilst separated from his wife, Eden conducted an open affair with Dorothy, Countess Beatty, the wife of David, Earl Beatty.

-Eden was the great-great-grandnephew of author Emily Eden and in 1947, wrote an introduction to her novel The Semi-Attached Couple (1860).

-In 1950, Eden and Beatrice were finally divorced, and in 1952, he married Churchill's niece Clarissa Spencer-Churchill (1920–2021), a nominal Roman Catholic who was fiercely criticised by Catholic writer Evelyn Waugh for marrying a divorced man.
+In 1950 Eden and Beatrice were finally divorced, and in 1952, he married Churchill's niece Clarissa Spencer-Churchill, a nominal Roman Catholic who was fiercely criticised by the Catholic writer Evelyn Waugh for marrying a divorced man.

+Eden was the great-great-grandnephew of the author Emily Eden, and in 1947 he wrote an introduction to her novel The Semi-Attached Couple (1860).